|Nutrition Facts (per serving)|

 Heat 2 tablespoons in a preheated wok on medium-high to high heat.
 When the oil is hot, add the shrimp and stir-fry until they turn pink.
 Remove from the wok.
 Clean out the wok.

 Heat 1 tablespoon oil in the wok.
-When the oil is hot, add the minced garlic, chili pepper and the salt and pepper mixture.
+When the oil is hot, add the minced garlic, chile pepper and the salt and pepper mixture.
 Stir-fry until fragrant (10 to 15 seconds) and then add the shrimp back into the wok.
 Stir-fry to coat the shrimp into the salt and pepper mixture.
 Stir in the green onion or serve as a garnish with the shrimp.
 This is also great over mamaliga.

 More Chinese Shellfish Recipes